cannomaly/my-bots/README.md

 - **View Scheduled Announcements**:
   Admins can use the `!view_schedule` command to view all upcoming scheduled announcements.

+- **Help Command**:
+  Admins can use the `!help` command to get a list of all available commands and their descriptions.

 - **Channel-Specific Announcements**:
   All announcements are sent to a predefined announcement channel (set by `ANNOUNCEMENT_CHANNEL_ID` in the code).